queryluke/masseffect-5e-data/data/rules/cover.md

 if about three-quarters of it is covered by an obstacle.
 The obstacle might be a doorway, a large crate, or a thick tree trunk.

 ### Total Cover
-A target with total cover can't be targeted directly by an attack or a spell, although some spells can reach such a target by including it in an area of effect.
+A target with total cover can't be targeted directly by an attack or a power, although some powers can reach such a target by including it in an area of effect.
 A target has total cover if it is completely concealed by an obstacle.

 ### Variant: Additional Cover Rules <v-chip color="info" small>new</v-chip>